-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails MTA5 DNS Srv Request MTA5 MUST MTA1 The MTA requests the MSO KDC host name for the Kerberos realm. occur after MTA4 completion MTA6 DNS Srv Reply MTA6 MUST MTA1 Returns the MSO KDC host name associated with the provisioning REALM. occur after MTA5 completion MTA7 DNS Request MTA7 MUST MTA1 The MTA now requests the IP Address of the MSO KDC. occur after MTA6 completion MTA8 DNS Reply MTA8 MUST MTA1 The DNS Server returns the IP Address of the MSO KDC. occur after MTA7 completion MTA9 AS Request If MTA9 occurs, MTA1 The AS Request message is sent to the MSO KDC to request a Kerberos ticket. it MUST occur after MTA8 Before concluding the step failure, MTA MUST perform back-off retry procedure as per the MIB content pktcMtaDevRealmUnsolicitedKeyNomTimeout, pktcMtaDevRealmUnsolicitedKeyMaxTimeout, and pktcMtaDevRealmUnsolicitedKeyMaxRetries . completion.
-For more information refer to PacketCable Security Specification [5] and MTA MIB Specification [2].
-MTA10 AS Reply MTA10 MUST MTA1 The AS Reply Message is received from the MSO KDC containing the Kerberos ticket. occur after MTA9 completion NOTE: The KDC must map the MTA MAC address to the FQDN before send the AS Reply.
+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails MTA5 DNS Srv Request The MTA requests the MSO KDC host name for the Kerberos realm.
+MTA5 MUST occur after MTA4 completion MTA1 MTA6 DNS Srv Reply Returns the MSO KDC host name associated with the provisioning REALM.
+MTA6 MUST occur after MTA5 completion MTA1 MTA7 DNS Request The MTA now requests the IP Address of the MSO KDC.
+MTA7 MUST occur after MTA6 completion MTA1 MTA8 DNS Reply The DNS Server returns the IP Address of the MSO KDC.
+MTA8 MUST occur after MTA7 completion MTA1 MTA9 AS Request The AS Request message is sent to the MSO KDC to request a Kerberos ticket.
+If MTA9 occurs, it MUST occur after MTA8 completion.
+MTA1 The failure conditions are defined by the Security Specification [5].
+MTA10 AS Reply The AS Reply Message is received from the MSO KDC containing the Kerberos ticket.
+NOTE: The KDC must map the MTA MAC address to the FQDN before send the AS Reply.
+MTA10 MUST occur after MTA9 completion MTA1